Navish97/Fullstack-Project/README.md

 During the project, we put a lot of emphasis on simplifying the use of different databases between production and development stages.
 Therefore the backend project runs on different databases depending on if it's deployed on server or runs locally.

-When run on the local profile, it simply uses a H2 database in C:\FullstackProjectDatabase.
+When run on the local profile, it simply uses a H2 database saved inside a database folder in the directory of the backend project.
 When deployed on server it connects to a MySQLv8 database which is set up through Google's SQL service.

 #### Some important dependencies used by the backend are: